sajramay/kubernetes_notes/README.md

 service/kubernetes   ClusterIP   10.96.0.1        <none>        443/TCP   37s
 service/springldap   ClusterIP   10.107.146.119   <none>        80/TCP    3s
 ```
-Note that only the service is createed and no backing pods so curl at the service address does not do anything
+Note that only the service is created and no backing pods so curl at the service address does not do anything
 ```sh
 $ curl 10.107.146.119
 curl: (7) Failed to connect to 10.107.146.119 port 80: Connection refused